SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

 ### 🖲️ Buttons

 Push buttons and momentary switches are utilized to control the tracker.
 The functions of this button—Reset, Calibration, Pairing, Deep Sleep, and entering DFU Mode—depends on the number of press combinations.
-A tracker can be equipped with either a reset button, a user-specified (SW0) button, or both.
+A tracker can be equipped with either a reset button, an User Extra Action Button (SW0), or both.

 The reset button is designed to support all functionalities.
-If an user-specified button (SW0) is defined, it will be utilized instead.
+If an User Extra Action Button (SW0) is defined, it will be utilized instead.

 If a button is unavailable, tweezers can be used to short the pins for the initial tracker setup.